Updated May 24, 2023

 4. Column, Stored Routine and Proxy Level Privilege Granting

-If we want ceratin privilege to be restricted for granted to a certain user, then we can make the use of column privilege level in the GRANT statement by mentioning the list of columns in the comma-separated format.
+To restrict certain privileges for a specific user, we can utilize the column privilege level in the GRANT statement by specifying the list of columns in a comma-separated format.
 Besides this, if we want to grant privileges on stored procedures, routines, and functions, then the same can be done by using ON PROCEDURE or ON FUNCTION statements in GRANT queries.

 We can even grant all the privileges assigned to a particular user to some other user.
-This is called the proxy level privilege granting, and the user to which the privileges are being granted is called the proxy of the original user whose privileges are being granted.
+We refer to this as proxy-level privilege granting, and we designate the user receiving the privileges as the proxy of the original user whose privileges are being granted.

-We can grant the privileges to the user once it is created on various levels of privileges and assign different privilege operations that we want to allow for that user using the GRANT statement in MySQL.
+Once we create a user in MySQL, we can grant privileges to the user at various levels and assign different privilege operations using the GRANT statement.